 The purpose of the portfolio is to show the program director your design skill level.
 You may show many pieces; if you have only a few, you should show those.
 Whatever you show should be representative of the design work you can do.
 The program director will use the work to determine what, if any, prerequisite courses you must take.
-You may present your portfolio in any format: print, electronic (any form) or a link to a Web site.

 We want to see examples of nonfiction writing that’s aimed at a particular audience.
 It could be a paper from a college class, an article for a newsletter, a press release or any other sort of professional writing you've done.
 It's best that it be as recent as possible.
 If you do not have a recent sample, an older one will do.
 The purpose of the writing sample is to show your level of writing skill.
 One or two pieces should be sufficient.